RaulDiodiu/rap-handson-travel-docs/part9/README.md

 | Entity Set | Travel      |

 Press "Insert Snippet".
+You can close the tab that opens to the right.
 Press "Exit Guide".

 Find file ResponsiveTableColumns.fragment.xml in webapp/ext/fragments.
 In the file, change the columnIndex value from 101 to 2.
+this value is a bit hidden between `&quot;` codes, so here is a little help.
 before:
 ```xml
 <core:CustomData key="p13nData" value="\{&quot;columnKey&quot;: &quot;CustomColumn1&quot;, &quot;leadingProperty&quot;: &quot;TravelID&quot;, &quot;columnIndex&quot;: &quot;101&quot;}"/>